 Share behind-the-brand stories with consumers: Consistency and authenticity are keys to humanize a brand successfully on social media.
 According to David Harrison, EVINS, consumers dislike reading boring, sales-heavy content posted by their favourite brands.
 Sharing stories with consumers on social media or a brand’s official page helps them feel close to their favoured brands.

-Provide insight about the organization as well as of the brand: Sharing company news and press releases, including employee interview and get-to-know-your-employee segments on blog posts, creating event listings and inviting consumers to these events are great ways to increase consumer understanding of a brand.
+Provide insight about the organization as well as of the brand: Sharing company news and press releases, including employee interview and get to know your employee segments on blog posts, creating event listings and inviting consumers to these events are great ways to increase consumer understanding of a brand.

 Show the human side of brand personality: A basic way to humanize one’s brand on social media is to make use of emojis as well as acknowledging one’s mistakes, if and when, committed.

 Find out the issues yours consumers are facing and try to find a solution: Another way of putting a human face to your brand is by signing social posts to lend a personal touch.
-Recognizing consumer problems and suggesting a remedy to the problems make a brand consumer-friendly.
+Recognizing consumer problems and suggesting a remedy to the issues make a brand consumer-friendly.

 These gestures let consumers know that they are being listened to and are valued.